How to become a Fine Dining Restaurant Bartender

 Learn to Upsell

-Being a Restaurant bartender can be very demanding.
+Being a restaurant bartender can be very demanding.
 As with any job, to be excellent takes a lot of work and effort, however it is a very rewarding experience.
-Anyone looking to start off the right way and get trained in all aspects of the craft, land that Restaurant/Bar job and you’ll never go home starving!
+Anyone looking to start off the right way and get trained in all aspects of the craft need some proper instruction.
+At Fine Art Bartending we can point you in the right direction to land that Restaurant/Bar job, meaning you’ll never go home starving!

 Check out all our upcoming classes and register today for our Commercial Bartending Course.
 Our instructors have been in the industry for years and have hired numerous bartenders and servers.
-Learn from the best bartending school teachers in Vancouver!
+Learn from the Best Bartending School in Vancouver!